yaoj94/handwriting-analyzer/DEVELOPMENT.md

   * Solution: I'll have the application be fullscreen for now

 - [X] Draw background
+  * Changed background lines from vector of ofPolyline to a single ofPath object

 - [X] Draw strokes to screen
   * Successfully draws lines as pen moves